Plateaus: Why They Happen, and How to Get Through Them

 1. Are you sure you have really reached a plateau?

 Hopes for rapid weight loss get fed by the sharp decrease in weight you may have seen in the first week or two of dieting and by unscrupulous books and advertising promising you more weight loss than the amount of fat it is possible for the human body to lose.
-Its an unfortunate fact that the human body maxes out at about 2 pounds of fat loss a week, and that is if you go at dieting really actively.
+It's an unfortunate fact that the human body maxes out at about 2 pounds of fat loss a week, and that is if you go at dieting really actively.
 So if you have 20 pounds of real fat to get rid of, it is a job that will take a minimum of 10 weeks, and even successful dieters can take 20 or 30 weeks at a slower but still good pace.
-Some diets definitely cause faster weight loss, but that's just water loss - either inadvertent or deliberate.
+Some diets definitely cause faster weight loss, but that's just water loss—either inadvertent or deliberate.
 The trouble here is that 0.5-2 pounds of real fat loss a week is good success but gets lost in day-to-day weights that go up and down.
 The solution?
-Buy in for the long haul, and then choose one of two good ways to track weight.
-Either weigh yourself just once a week and not worry unless every 2 weeks you don't drop at least a pound; or weigh yourself daily, don't fuss about individual ups and downs, and keep an eye on whether your 'best' day weighs in less each week - if your best weight keeps going down, all is well.
+Buy-in for the long haul, and then choose one of two good ways to track weight.
+Either weigh yourself just once a week and not worry unless every two weeks you don't drop at least a pound; or weigh yourself daily, don't fuss about individual ups and downs, and keep an eye on whether your "best" day weighs in less each week—if your best weight keeps going down, all is well.

 2. Are you eating more than you think?

 The solution?
-Get demanding and make it work!
+Get demanding and make it work.
 No question, we have a terrible environment that makes weight control harder.
 But almost everyone can take more control that they do.
 The fact that the environment works against you isn't a cause to give in, it is all the more reason for you to take control and not feel apologetic.
-One of my current Instinct dieters recently spend 4 days at a vendor show out of town and every night was brought a selection of pizza, tacos, pretzels, soda and other diet-breakers for dinner each night while she was supporting her product.
+One of my current Instinct dieters recently spend four days at a vendor show out of town and every night was brought a selection of pizza, tacos, pretzels, soda, and other diet-breakers for dinner each night while she was supporting her product.
 Her solution?
-The first night she simply went hungry and ate things she had brought with her back in her room.
-The next evenings she took along a healthy low calorie salmon and steamed veggie dinner she ordered at the hotel restaurant - and arrived back home at the end of the week with her diet intact and weight lower than ever.
-Another of my dieters with a demanding job and home life carries 2 apples with her whenever she goes out, and has already lost more weight than she had hoped to lose by next summer.
+The first night, she simply went hungry and ate things she had brought with her back in her room.
+The next evenings she took along a healthy low-calorie salmon and steamed veggie dinner she ordered at the hotel restaurant—and arrived back home at the end of the week with her diet intact and weight lower than ever.
+Another of my dieters with a demanding job and home life carries two apples with her whenever she goes out, and has already lost more weight than she had hoped to lose by next summer.
 There are so many ways you can prevent exceptions becoming routine, it all starts with thinking ahead and being ready to advocate for yourself, and can be just what it takes to keep weight coming down.

 3. Are you using a diet plan that isn't cutting calories enough?

-If you found this blog helpful please share with everyone you who know who diets!
-Next time I will be talking about cravings and how to keep them in line.
+If you found this post helpful, please share with everyone you who know who diets.
+Next time, I will be talking about cravings and how to keep them in line.